-The literature review results showed that a Smartphone App to provide feedback to doctors-in-training and their trainers is an entirely novel entity.
-The literature search also identified several well-designed systematic reviews of current medical Apps available, 17-19 however, the use of a mobile technology to provide feedback on training was a new concept.
+The literature results showed that review а Smartphone provide feedback App to to doctors-in-training and their trainers is an entirely novel entity.
+The literature search also identified several well-designed systematic reviews of current medical Apps available,17-19 however, the use of a mobile technology to provide feedback on training was a new concept.